lsq314/SpMM_TCAD/README.md

 [cc-by-nc-sa-image]: https://licensebuttons.net/l/by-nc-sa/4.0/88x31.png
 [cc-by-nc-sa-shield]: https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg

-We implement and evaluate the design on the Xilinx ZCU106 platform.
+We implement and evaluate the design on the Xilinx ZCU106 platform under 100MHz.
 We synthesis and generate the bitstream using the Xilinx Vitis toolchain v2022.1.

 + The ***Preprocessing*** includes the python code of converting .mtx file to binaries.
 + The ***HLS*** folder includes the source code of SpMM design.